artificialintelligencecolombia/ms_power_bi_24/04_data_modeling_in_power_bi/schemas.md

 - Defines the data structure
 - Enables efficient analysis
 - Assists with visualizations
-- Leads to meaningful insisghts
+- Leads to meaningful insights

 ### Types of Schemas